talkxo/rishiraj-blog-machine/_posts/2025-08-14-seo-died-again.md

 date: 2025-08-14
 categories: [seo, web-development, digital-marketing]
 tags: [seo, ai, google, web-vitals, user-experience]
+excerpt: 'Search engines dont want to send users to your site anymore.
+They want to answer questions directly.
+Heres what actually matters for SEO in 2025—spoiler: its not keyword density.'
 ---

 # SEO Died (Again): Why Your Site Better Have Answers